Stunning view of the Twelve Apostles mountain range in Cape Town, South Africa, at sunset.

 We spent one night in Johannesburg before driving to Phalaborwa, near the Phalaborwa Gate of Kruger National Park.
 There, we did one guided safari and one day of self-driving before moving on to Umlani Bush Camp for two nights in a private game reserve.
 I’ve written about it in full in my review of Umlani Bush Camp.
 From there, we travelled further south to Hazyview, which became our base for two more self-drive days in Kruger and one day exploring the Panorama Route.
 On our final day, we drove back to Johannesburg, visited the Apartheid Museum, and flew home late that same night.

-What makes the biggest difference to the total?
+What makes the biggest difference to the total cost?

 A trip like this can be done at very different price points without changing the route all that much.
 The biggest swings come down to where you stay, how you do the safari part of the trip, and how often you eat out, book extras, or suddenly decide that this is clearly the moment for another glass of wine with a view.
 Some costs barely change whichever budget you go for.
 Others escalate with impressive confidence.